-ACT WorkKeys- Grade 12 ACT with writing- Grade 11 PreACT- Grade 10 ACAP- Grades 2-8 Renaissance K-8 AlaKiDS- K
+ACT WorkKeys- Grade 12 ACT with writing- Grade 11 PreACT- Grade 10 ACAP- Grades 2-8 Renaissance 4-8 AlaKiDS- K mClass-K-3

 GRADUATION POLICY

 It shall be the policy of Tallapoosa County Schools that ONLY students who receive an Alabama High School Diploma will participate in Graduation Ceremonies.
 The full policy may be viewed in the TCBOE Policy manual.